On This Page:

-With dormant E.coli release, taking the same level of antibiotic over the same period as your previous infection is unlikely to clear the problem, and will make the infection more resistant through the process of natural selection.
+With the dormant E.coli release, taking the same level of antibiotic over the same period as your previous infection is unlikely to clear the problem, and may make the infection more resistant through the process of natural selection.
 Taking a higher or longer dose of antibiotics is likely to clear the current episode of cystitis, but produce more resistant dormant E.coli, making your next episode even harder to clear.

-A huge number of bladder problems, ranging from painless but frequent urination through to severely crippling and debilitating bladder pain that gets worse as the bladder gets full, are labelled under the general heading of 'interstitial cystitis'.
+A considerable number of bladder problems, ranging from painless but frequent urination through to severely crippling and debilitating bladder pain that gets worse as the bladder gets full, are labelled under the general heading of 'interstitial cystitis'.

-"It's a non malignant, non infective condition which may be associated with changes that are apparent when you look at the bladder, but sometimes the bladder may appear absolutely normal, [although] the patient may be crippled with discomfort."
+It's a non-malignant, non-infective condition which may be associated with changes that are apparent when you look at the bladder, but sometimes the bladder may appear normal, [although] the patient may be crippled with discomfort.

 Dr Helen O'Connell, consultant urologist - Royal Melbourne Hospital.